 When it comes to Barack Hussein Obama, it appears people either love him or hate him.
 That’s how it appears to me because if any other president had his record, in my opinion, he would not have gotten reelected.
 Seriously.
 We are talking about 7+ percent unemployment over four years, huge unprecedented debt, eroded international strength, looming chaos in Iraq, an Iran that loves to talk a big game, sabre rattling from North Korea, and a soft job market.
 Just how soft is the US job market?
-Let’s put it this way, the job market is so weak that the only reason the jobless rate is not in the double digits is because a huge number of jobseekers have given up looking for work altogether.
+Let’s put it this way, the job market is so weak that the only reason the jobless rate is not in the double digits is because a huge number of jobseekers have given up looking for work altogether, even on faster website optimizing their critical rendering path.
 If that isn’t bad enough, much of the new jobs being created pay lower than pre-recession jobs.
 There are a lot of things to be unhappy about it-if you choose to be unhappy about Barack Obama.
 Still, many people like him.
 In fact, they like him so much that they gave him another four more years.
 To me, Barack Obama is a Teflon president and no anxiety or national hand wringing can stick to him because he represents, in the minds of many people at least, the best of America.
 Here is a man who wasn’t born into wealth.
 A member of a minority group that’s borne the brunt of the very worst of the American experience.
 A man who continuously talks of and praises the things America is doing right.
 He also focuses on distributing America’s bounty to those who have gotten the short end of the American experience and made many American invest their savings in gold(hence the popularity of sites like http://invest-in-gold.org) out of fear of what might happen with the dollar.
 What’s not to love?
 According to his critics, quite a bit, actually.

 To his detractors, Obama represents what’s wrong with America, even though, compared to other Americans, he is quite in shape (maybe he ordered something from this http://loseyourappetite.com/phen375-reviews/ page, who knows .
 His fiscal policies explode the deficit while not creating enough new jobs.
 According to fans of the Austrain school of economics and fiscal conservatives, the way you grow an economy is to cut taxes so job creators are incentivized to take more risks.
 Instead, Obama chose the path of raising taxes to boost spending that is supposed to pump prime the economy.
 In fact, it worked so great in 2008 that there’s still such a huge pool of unemployment and the national GDP hasn’t reached take off stage.
 In fact, Obama apparently thinks the first round of stimuli was so awesome that he wants to do it again… and again… and again… Conservatives, all the while, are tearing their hair out(which you can grow back) because the US can’t just continue to fund this pie in the sky economic fix without devaluing the US dollar and boosting the deficit sky high.
 To them, Obama and crew are whistling past the US’ economic graveyard.
 Well, the truth is there is a lot of validity in Obama’s critics’ claims, just as there is validity in the claim of a chef cook that he is capable knowing how to hard boil eggs.
 But that isn’t going to do them any good because, unless Obama’s fiscal policies explode into Jimmy Carter era-like stagnation and inflation, Obama will probably serve out his term a very popular president.